Three-body resonances in the $\varphi^4$ theory: Quantization Conditions

-In the above expression the volume independent terms $C$ and $\tilde K^{-1}$ encode the three- and two-body dynamics, respectively.
+see Ref.~\cite{Mai:2019fba}.
+The matrix $C$ in the isotropic approximation is a matrix in the spectator momenta, where all entries are identical and depend only on the total energy $E_3$.
+It is a volume-independent term that, together with $\tilde K_2^{-1}$, encodes the three- and two-body dynamics, respectively.
 Hence, they cannot be fixed from principles of the S-matrix theory alone, but only from the fits to the actual finite-volume spectra.
-We note that, while fixing $C$ requires at least the three-body spectrum, $\tilde K^{-1}$ is sensitive both to the two- and three-body finite-volume energies.
-Specifically, using the standard Lüscher approach~\eqref{eq:luescher_qc} we express the two-body term as
+We note that fixing $C$ requires the calculation of the three-body spectrum, whereas $\tilde K_2^{-1}$ can be fixed either from the two-body spectrum alone or from a combined fit of the two- and three-body energy levels.
+Specifically, using the standard L\"uscher approach~\eqref{eq:luescher_qc} we express the two-body term as

-through the two-body $S$-wave phase-shift $\delta$.
-The relative c.m. momentum is equal to $q^*=\sqrt{\sigma/4-M_0^2}$, and the infinite-volume self-energy reads
+through the two-body $S$-wave phase-shift $\delta$ with $q^{*,2}_{2,p}$ defined as in the previous section.
+The relative c.m. momentum is defined as in section~\ref{sec:RFT}, and the infinite-volume self-energy reads

 We note that other parametrizations of the two-body term $\tilde K^{-1}_2$ can be chosen as well.